 China claims more than 80 percent of the South China Sea and has constructed artificial islands there for potential development.
-Five other nations claim parts of the same maritime territory.
-China and Vietnam have accused each other of escalating tensions over Chinese oil exploration there, with confrontations between ships near the Paracel Islands.
-China and Japan agreed in November 2014 to disagree about century-old claims to a set of islands 1,000 miles to the northeast in the East China Sea.
+The U.S. sailed a warship through waters near the structures in the Spratly Islands on Oct.
+27, showing it doesn’t recognize them as having the same rights as Chinese territory.
+Five other nations claim parts of the same maritime area: Vietnam, the Philippines, Brunei, Malaysia and Taiwan.
+China’s claim to the oil- and gas-rich waters dates to 1947.
+In November 2014, China and Japan agreed to disagree about century-old claims to a separate set of islands 1,000 miles to the northeast in the East China Sea.
 That was progress; a year earlier China had proclaimed an “air defense identification zone” over the islands.
 Taiwan stakes a claim, too and South Korea flew military planes through the self-proclaimed Chinese zone.
-President Barack Obama went to Japan in April 2014 and promised to defend the disputed islands, called Senkaku in Japanese and Diaoyu in Chinese and administered by Japan since 1972.
-China’s separate claim to a huge swath of the oil- and gas-rich waters of the South China Sea dates to 1947; there are now competing claims there by Vietnam, the Philippines, Brunei, Malaysia and Taiwan.
+President Barack Obama went to Japan in 2014 and promised to defend the disputed islands, called Senkaku in Japanese and Diaoyu in Chinese and administered by Japan since 1972.
 China is locked in a separate disagreement with India over the two countries’ land border.